What is the search engine results page (SERP)?

 What is knowledge graph and which results does it provide?

+If you ask yourself “How can I improve my SERP ranking fast?”, the quickest way is implementing knowledge graph from Google.
 The Google Knowledge Graph provides well-structured and detailed data in cases where people turn to the search engine looking for certain facts.
 It allows you to find SERP meaning you are looking for, without having to click on certain sites.
 Allocate a relevant and irrelevant knowledge network:

-- An irrelevant knowledge graph: provides such information, which ultimately directs the user’s attention to the results of organic issuance.
+- An irrelevant knowledge graph provides such information, which ultimately directs the user’s attention to the results of organic issuance.
 The knowledge network appears in response to requests for facts or numerical values or relating to known personalities, places, and phenomena.
 In your content strategy, try to create answers to potential user requests.

-- A relevant knowledge graph: can divert a significant part of attention from the organic results.
+- A relevant knowledge graph can divert a significant part of attention from the organic results.
 For example, imagine that you are going to New Orleans and want to know what the weather conditions will be like there.
 Ask Google for help and find the information you need.
 Having found all the necessary information in the relevant knowledge network, the user does not even want to click on the links, which can affect the traffic reduction of certain companies.

 Despite the fact that there may be a decrease in clicks on the top results of organic results in the case when Google issues a relevant knowledge network, the first lines are still the most popular among users.
 Keep in mind that awareness of the brand is still affected by the impression created by users from the organic results.